Agile and skilled development teams for a French unicorn

 But time was the one resource BlaBlaCar didn’t have if they wanted to achieve their goal of market dominance.
-Therefore, while recruiting the developers for their Warsaw office, they decided to look for a partner with a readymade team to move the project along more quickly.
+Therefore, while recruiting the developers for their Warsaw office, they decided to look for a partner with a readymade team to move the product development more quickly.

-BlaBlaCar got in touch with Boldare in mid-October and only two weeks later the project kicked off.
+BlaBlaCar got in touch with Boldare in mid-October and only two weeks later the product kicked off.

 Partner: speed, agility and startup mindset within a mature organization